On-Site Training Seminar:

 - build programs from more than one source (.c) file

-If you are uncertain about whether you should take this course, we suggest you take our pretest.
+If you are uncertain about whether you should take this course, we suggest you contact us.

 1. Introduction